anastmel/kaiko-cryptomarketdepth/README.md

 - The second one called `asset-exchange-kaiko-depth.ipynb` explains how to get, chart, and analyze, the markets depth for one single asset, aggregated across a selection of exchanges.
 The view given is a comparative view by exchange.
 - The third one, called `asset-kaiko-depth.ipynb` explains how to get, chart, and analyze, the market depth for a list of selected assets.
 This one is the one used for the example above.

-For additional information regarding the Kaiko endpoint utilized in the repository and module, please refer to the Kaiko REST API documentation provided here : https://docs.kaiko.com/#order-book-aggregations-full.
+For additional information regarding the Kaiko endpoint utilized in the repository and module, please refer to the Kaiko REST API documentation provided [here](https://docs.kaiko.com/#order-book-aggregations-full).

 ### Contributing